"Game of the Century" Gave Birth to Major League Baseball All-Star Game

 "I remember Babe Ruth, who was the big-name player in the game," adds the 76-year-young Cullinane, who lived about eight miles from Comiskey.
 "The Babe was just magic.
 He was so special that my spine would tingle when he went to the batter's box.
 He was a god on the baseball diamond."

-It was only fitting, then, that this diamond deity be the hero of the American League's 4-2 victory that sun-splashed day.
+It was only fitting, then, that this diamond deity was the hero of the American League's 4-2 victory that sun-splashed day.
 The 38-year-old Babe launched the game-winning hit -- a home run, of course -- in the third inning, and despite his ever-swelling girth, made a game-saving catch in the eighth.

 Thanks to Ruth's heroics and the caliber of talent involved, The Game of the Century moniker was less hyperbolic than prophetic: 20 of the 36 players in that first all-star contest are immortalized in Cooperstown.